 Things to know before traveling to Kyoto

-If you don’t mind cold weather, winter can be a magical time to visit Kyoto and great discounts can be had on accommodation as this is low season.
+If you don’t mind cold weather, winter can be a magical time to visit Kyoto and you can find great accommodation deals as this is the low season.

 The official currency in Japan is the Japanese Yen (¥).
 Here you can find the current exchange rates, at the time of writing €1 is approximately 120¥ and $1 is around 110¥.